raspberrypilearning/getting-started-with-picamera/en/step_4.md

 ## Using the camera

-Now your camera is connected and the software is enabled, you can get started by trying out the command line tools for the camera.
+Now your camera is connected and the software is enabled, you can get started by trying out the command line tools `raspistill` and `raspivid`.

 - Open a terminal window by clicking the black monitor icon in the taskbar: